-- 1. Where are people suffering for their faith in the world today?
-What do you think gives them the strength to keep going? - 2.
-Take a few minutes to read through the text silently.
-Mark words you do not know, questions you have and commands.
+1. Where are people suffering for their faith in the world today?
+What do you think gives them the strength to keep going?

+72. not know, questions you h d through the text silently.
+Mark nave and commands. •••••

 James is writing to the Jewish Christians in Palestine regarding the way they had been treated by the rich.
 Those who were not rich were experiencing oppression and poverty.
 They were caught on the wrong side of social tensions, and their land was being taken from them.
 James tells these Christians how to respond to these trials.